 If someone stops responding to you for extended periods with no explanation, tell them that it bothers you.
 If they don’t apologize and attempt to explain and make amends, consider if this is the type of relationship you want to have in your life.
 A true friend will make an effort with you.

-Sometimes people stop replying to use on Tinder or other dating apps.
-Again, there could be many reasons for this:
+Sometimes people stop replying on Tinder or other dating apps.
+Here are some of the reasons people stop responding on dating apps:

 The way you interacted in conversations is one of the only measures that you can try to control.
-Your interaction should feel like an easygoing back and forth.
-That means that there should be a mix of answering and questions.
+Your interaction should feel like an easygoing back-and-forth.
+That means that there should be a mix of answering and asking.
 Try not to make it look like an interview, though.
 Add some details, rather than just giving short answers.
 For example,

 Q: I study engineering too.
 What are you interested in?